VacationJourney/BE2/README.md

 ### Pitch

 As a Traveler, I find that decisions are based upon finances.
-I need an application to plan, organize, and budget my trip.
+I need an application to plan, organize, budget, and guide me on my trips.

 **Goal**
 To Create a dynamic organization of vacation data that delivers efficiently to the client.